faridprogrammer/Checklists/Travel/Camping-V1.md

 # Easy Multiday Camping Checklist

-This content provides the basic check list which can be used just before heading to a light multiday camping program.
+This page provides the basic check list which can be used just before heading to a light multiday camping program.

 ### Start of the Checklist